+- 7.3.1 The source of atmospheric pollution impacts derives from the following policies (Appendix II):

+- Housing Allocations HA1 to HA56, and FTC3 to FTC9 and BL1HA1 to HA45, and FTC1 to FTC6

+- E2 Faraday Business Park

+- E3 Swordfish Business Park

+- E4 Solent 2

+- E4a Land north of St Margaret's Roundabout

+- E4b Land north of Military Road

+- E4c Little Park Farm

+- E4d Standard Way

-- 7.3.1 The source of atmospheric pollution impacts derives from the following policies (Appendix II): - Housing Allocations HA1 to HA45, and FTC1 to FTC6 - E2 Faraday Business Park - E3 Swordfish Business Park - E4 Solent 2 - 7.3.2 The Annex 1 habitat Perennial vegetation of stony banks is the most sensitive qualifying feature to nutrient nitrogen deposition (CL=8kgN/ha/yr) and is the only feature within Solent Maritime SAC with a vulnerability to acid deposition (CL=0.626 MinCLMaxN, kEq/ha/yr) according to APIS.
-Most of the features have a CL of 3 μg/m for ammonia and all features have a CL of 30 μg/m for NOx.
+- 7.3.2 The Annex 1 habitat Perennial vegetation of stony banks is the most sensitive qualifying feature to nutrient nitrogen deposition (CL=8kgN/ha/yr) and is the only feature within Solent Maritime SAC with a vulnerability to acid deposition (CL=0.626 MinCLMaxN, kEq/ha/yr) according to APIS.
+Most of the features have a CL of 3 μg/m3 for ammonia and all features have a CL of 30 μg/m3 for NOx.